ahira5/cardio/README.md

          			    +"\n for that ,\n"
         	            +"\n Begin in a standing position.\n"
         	            + "\n Your feet should be shoulder-width apart.\n"
-        	            + "\n  Now, lower your body into a squatting position, placing your  hands firmly on the floor in front of you.\n"
+        	            + "\n  Now, lower your body into a squatting position, "
-        	            +"\n Kick your feet back so that you are in push-up position."
+        	            + "\n placing your  hands firmly on the floor in front of you.\n" +"\n Kick your feet back so that you are in push-up position."
         	            + "\n Lower your chest to do a push-up.\n" +"\n Kick your feet back to their original position. \n"